Blog 22: Double - Double Pikake style with Momi shells

 I still remember the first time I heard the name “Double-Double Pikake.”
 I thought, Wait… is that really a real style?
 Or is someone just being funny?
+But no — it’s very real, very traditional, and incredibly beautiful when done correctly.

 The Shape and Flow of the Double-Double Pikake Style

-Unlike the Single Pikake, this style opens outward instead of staying in a single line.
-The result is fuller and more dimensional, with a floral presence that feels calm, warm, like the delicate blossoms of a coconut tree swaying in the island breeze.
+The name “Coconut Style” comes from the way the finished piece resembles the long blossoms of the male coconut flower.
+Unlike the Single Pikake, this style opens outward instead of staying in a single line, creating a fuller, rounder, more dimensional look.
+The result has a soft floral presence that feels calm and warm, like coconut blossoms swaying in the island breeze.

 Understanding the Difference Between Single, double and Double-Double Pikake

-Before we move into the Double-Double Pikake, if you haven’t had a chance to read what the Double Pikake style is, you can➡️ click here to read a full blog.
+Rather than changing the style completely, the Double Pikake simply expands on the same idea by adding more depth without losing its natural flow.
+Before we move into the Double-Double Pikake, if you haven’t had a chance to read about the Double Pikake style, you can click here to read the full blog.

 Double-Double Pikake — How It Turns Out If You Poke the Holes in Different Angles

-In Niʻihau shell jewelry (ニイハウ シェル ジュエリー), the angle of how each shell is poked — whether Kahelelani, Momi, or Laiki — plays a big role in how the final piece turns out.
+In Niʻihau shell jewelry, the angle of how each shell is poked — whether Kahelelani, Momi, or Laiki — plays a big role in how the final piece turns out.
 The direction of the hole, along with the technique you use, changes everything about how the shells align and flow together.

-In this case, we’re getting to know the Single Pikake, Double Pikake and Double-Double Pikake styles that use Momi shells (モミシェル) to create their distinctive shapes.
+In this case, we’re getting to know the Single Pikake, Double Pikake and Double-Double Pikake styles that use Momi shells to create their distinctive shapes.
 Below, you’ll see a few side-by-side photos showing three different poking angles, all using the same technique — one for the Single Pikake and one for the Double-Double Pikake — so you can see how the direction of the hole completely transforms the look of each piece.

-⤵️ Here’s a side-by-side look at Single Pikake and Double Pikake.
+Here’s a side-by-side look at Single Pikake and Double Pikake.
 Both are poked at the exact same angle and use the same Pikake technique — the only difference is the number of strands used, which changes how full the final piece looks.

-When you string ⬇️ the Double-Double Pikake, the result is a lei that looks beautifully full, rounded, and softly layered — almost like two Pikake rows woven side by side.
+When you string the Double-Double Pikake, the result is a lei that looks beautifully full, rounded, and softly layered — almost like two Pikake rows woven side by side.
 Each shell sits neatly next to the other, creating a continuous, flowing texture that’s thick but flexible.

-If you’d like to take a look behind the scenes and see how I made Lei #2005, you can ➡️ click here.
+If you’d like to take a look behind the scenes and see how I made Lei #2005, you can click here.

 If you look closely, you’ll notice how the shells overlap slightly, forming gentle curves that move together like soft waves.
 That’s the signature of the Coconut Style — the way each strand joins together to form one full, elegant body.